sparkyb/pype/readme.txt

 5. PyPE has macros.
 These macros can record what you do with the keyboard and some menu actions, then play them back.
 You can also use them to programmatically edit the document you are working on, including the handling of 'code snippets'.
-Look at the macro help below, and the samples included with PyPE (including the failure conditions).
+Look at the macro help below and the samples included with PyPE (including the failure conditions).